 Monitoring, Review, and Status.

 Monitoring and Review.
 In addition to any other terms and conditions hereunder of or related to auditing, verifying, or ensuring Grantee’s compliance with the terms, conditions, requirements, or limitations of this Agreement, the Office shall monitor and review Grantee’s performance under this Agreement to ensure compliance with this Agreement, including Applicable Laws.
 Such review and monitoring shall include the Office’s assessment of any claims or invoices and any reports furnished by Grantee pursuant to this Agreement.
 The Office reserves the right to monitor Grantee performance through site visits, reports, or other means deemed necessary by the Office.
 The Grantee agrees that the Office may conduct during regular business hours site visits to review contract compliance, assess management controls, and assess relevant services and activities.
 Grantee agrees to ensure the cooperation of Grantee Personnel in such efforts and to provide to the Office all information requested by the Office in the manner determined by the Office; this includes allowing the Office to inspect Grantee or Grantee Contractor’s facilities and books and records in order to monitor and evaluate performance of this Agreement.
+Notwithstanding anything to the contrary in this Agreement, Grantee shall have no obligation under this Agreement to share any information considered by Grantee to be confidential unless such disclosure is required by applicable law.
 Following each site visit or review of requested information, the Office may submit a written report to the Grantee which identifies the Office’s findings.
 A corrective action plan with a timetable to address any deficiencies or problems noted in the report may be requested.
 The corrective action plan shall be submitted to the Office for approval within the timelines outlined in the written report.
 The Grantee shall implement the plan after it is approved by the Office.
 Failure to do so may result in suspension or termination of the Agreement, without penalty or liability to the Office.
 Grantee shall not impose any charge or fee in connection with any review or monitoring conducted by the Office hereunder.

 Status Reports.
 The Office may require Grantee to communicate with it about the status of the Project(s).
 Such communications may include a conference call or an in person meeting (“Status Meeting”) or submission to the Office of a report (“Status Report”) regarding: (a) An overview and status of the Project(s); (b) Issues encountered and being resolved; (c) Updates on the timing of Project completion; (d) Any other information that the Office may reasonably request.